-Albumin, the most abundant protein in the blood, ensures the transport of small molecules.
+Albumin, the most abundant protein in the blood, provides transport of small molecules.
 In addition, the protein prevents water from leaking from blood vessels into surrounding tissues.
-Albumin deficiency can lead to edema (swelling) in which water accumulates in the surrounding tissues.
+Albumin deficiency can lead to edema (swelling) in which water accumulates in surrounding tissues.

 Globulins are a very diverse group of proteins.
 It includes more than 500 different types including enzymes and antibodies (immunoglobulins).
 Many of these proteins are made in the liver.